bahaipedia/OCR-for-Bahai.works/README.md

 3. Navigate to the node-ocr directory in console, eg using ConEmu (https://conemu.github.io/): `cd C:\node-ocr`
 4. Run the script from the console: `node converter-miscbahai.js 1.incoming Revelation_of_Bahaullah_Vol_1 373`

-    1. incoming is the name of a folder on my computer.
-You will need to modify outputPath and getImagePath in converter-miscbahai.js
+    1.incoming is the name of a folder on my computer.
+You will need to modify outputPath and getImagePath in converter-miscbahai.js.
-    Revelation_of_Bahaullah_Vol_1 is the title of a PDF I want to run OCR on 373 is the number of pages in the PDF.
+    Revelation_of_Bahaullah_Vol_1 is the title of a PDF I want to run OCR on.
+373 is the number of pages in the PDF.

     ot.pad(i, 3) may need to be modified.
 The 3 indicates more than 100 page images.
 So page numbering is Somefile_Page_001.png